-2.4.1 Initial Reclamation
+2.3.1 Initial Reclamation

-As described in Section 1.1 General Information, approximately 4.55 acres outside of the 2014 Contract Area was mined under a previous contract; earthwork and seeding has been completed for this acreage.
+As described in Section 1.1 General Information, approximately 4.55 acres outside of the 2014 Contract Area was mined under a previous contract; earthwork and seeding has been completed for this acreage, and it is considered fully reclaimed and approved by BLM/RPFO.
 Limited vegetation cover in this area, however, has contributed to ongoing rill-erosion from stormwater run-on in adjacent areas.
-Areas to be mined in Phase IV and the road proposed to access them, east of the area considered to be fully reclaimed, shall be graded to provide proper drainage and stable slopes (3H:1V or flatter) to prevent additional erosion in the 4.55-acre reclaimed area.
+Areas to be mined east of the area considered to be fully reclaimed, shall be graded to provide proper drainage and stable slopes (3H:1V or flatter) to prevent additional erosion in the 3.96-acres reclaimed area.